 Their destination?
 Church Point’s Saddle Tramp Riders Club.
 Why?
 Because today they are to travel from house to house, begging and seeking charitable donations for a communal gumbo, drunkenly chasing down the offered chickens.

 Not the picture of Mardi Gras you expected?
-Much different from the New Orleans scene, this rural Cajun tradition has been in practice for over 260 years.
+Much different from the New Orleans scene, this rural Cajun tradition goes back over 260 years.
 And little has changed since the first Acadians brought the custom with them when they settled Louisiana in the 1750’s, including the attire.
-Pointed capuchons, masques, and layers of fringe allude to satirical dress medieval Europeans, and ancient Romans before them, wore during feasts to mock nobility and parody the rich while veiling their identity.
-So where would one find such an ensemble if one wished to partake in such debauchery?
-Le Vieux Moulin in Church Point is your answer.